-In addition, we own the registered trademarks "Stratasys," "Objet," "FDM," "Fortus," "Dimension," "uPrint," "Mojo," "Catalyst," "WaveWash," "Ecoworks," "FullCure," "Xpress3D," "Solidscape," "SCP" "MakerBot," "Thingiverse" "Replicator," "Solid Concepts", "Harvest" and the nautilus design coporate logo and make use of a number of additional registered and unregistered trademarks, including "Connex," "Eden," "PolyJet," "PolyJet Matrix," "FDM Technology," "For a 3D World," "Tango" and "Vero."
-However, we do not believe that any of our trademarks are material to our competitive position.
+In addition, we own certain registered trademarks and make use of a number of additional registered and unregistered trademarks, including "Stratasys," "For a 3D World," "Objet," "PolyJet," "Connex," "Eden," "FDM", "Fortus," "Dimension," "Uprint," "Mojo," "FullCure," "Stratasys Direct Manufacturing," "Solidscape," "Solid Concepts," "GrabCAD," "MakerBot," "Thingiverse," "Replicator," "RedEyE," "Harvest Technologies," "GrabCAD Workbench" and "The 3D Solutions Company."

 We believe that, while our patents provide us with a competitive advantage, our success depends primarily on our marketing, business development, applications know-how and ongoing research and development efforts.
 Accordingly, we believe that the expiration of any single patent, or the failure of any of single patent application to result in an issued patent, would not be material to our business or financial position.
 In any event, there can be no assurance that our patents or other intellectual property rights will afford us a meaningful competitive advantage.
-Please see the risk factor related to the expiration of our patents in "Risk factors."
+Please see the risk factor related to the expiration of our patents in "Item 3.D Risk Factors- Risks related to our intellectual property."